Expert Witness Testimony and Cognitive Bias Mitigation

 Last updated:

-The examiner who testifies in court occupies a position that is simultaneously powerful and precarious.
-They are permitted to offer opinions that a lay witness could not, because their expertise gives those opinions probative weight that ordinary observation does not carry.
-But that same permission creates a gatekeeping challenge that courts across jurisdictions have handled differently: how does a judge, untrained in forensic science, assess whether an expert's opinion deserves the weight the jury will give it?
+The expert witness is permitted to offer opinions a lay witness cannot, but that permission creates a gatekeeping challenge: how does a judge, untrained in forensic science, assess whether an expert's opinion deserves the weight a jury will give it?
+Across jurisdictions, courts have answered this differently, but all now require more than credentials and demeanour.

-The answer has evolved significantly since the late nineteenth century, when courts in the United States, the United Kingdom, and colonial India first began treating document examiners, toxicologists, and medical witnesses as a distinct class of witnesses.
-What was then largely an informal assessment of the witness's credentials and demeanour has become, at least in the US and UK, a structured inquiry into the scientific basis for the expert's methodology, the error rate associated with the conclusions reached, and the role that contextual information and cognitive bias may have played in shaping the opinion.
+Since the late nineteenth century, courts in the United States, the United Kingdom, and colonial India have treated document examiners and other forensic witnesses as a distinct class of witnesses.
+What began as an informal assessment of credentials and demeanour has become, at least in the US and UK, a structured inquiry into the scientific basis for the expert's methodology, the associated error rate, and the role that contextual information and cognitive bias may have played in shaping the opinion.

-The cognitive bias research pioneered by Itiel Dror and colleagues from 2006 onward has added an additional layer of complexity.
-It has demonstrated experimentally that forensic examiners, including fingerprint examiners and others whose methodology structurally resembles document examination, are susceptible to context effects that alter their conclusions when they have prior knowledge of the case outcome, the suspect's guilt, or the other evidence in the file.
+The cognitive bias research by Itiel Dror and colleagues from 2006 onward demonstrated experimentally that forensic examiners, including fingerprint examiners and others whose methodology structurally resembles document examination, are susceptible to context effects that alter their conclusions when they have prior knowledge of the case outcome, the suspect's guilt, or the other evidence in the file.
 Managing these effects requires changes to examination protocols, not just individual vigilance.

 Before 1993, US federal courts and most state courts applied the Frye standard, derived from a 1923 DC Circuit decision in Frye v.
 United States, which asked whether the methodology underlying an expert opinion had "general acceptance" in the relevant scientific community.
 For document examination, this meant that testimony from ASQDE or ABFDE members, drawing on SWGDOC-standard methodology, was generally admitted because those bodies represented the professional consensus.